cryptofriend/Ambassadors/Program Overview.md

 STEP 3 - Start a community
-Create a Facebook and/or Telegram group in your native language (Except English) Translate (if needed) and share the LR Ambassador program welcome/mission announcement from Marco Iodice with your group.
+Create a Facebook and/or Telegram group in your native language (Except English) Translate (if needed) and share the Vincoin Cash Ambassador program welcome/mission announcement with your group.
 Invite members of your network to the group.
 Connect to the Vincoin Cash Facebook Page
 Like, share and comment on Vincoin Cash Facebook page content in your group feed